Reporting & Analysis

 Shopify (and other e-commerce platforms) typically have information on your sales and cost of goods sold.
 They provide a better source of truth to pull your Gross Profits/CM1 from as long as you keep your product costs properly updated on the platform.
 Combining this data with your ad spend data from Meta, Google, and TikTok allows you to measure how much profitable returns your ads are generating ie Profit on Ad Spend (POAS).

-If you are an Airboxr user, you can use the Daily Profit on Ad Spend report to find your CM1 on a daily basis.
+If you are an Airboxr user, you can use the Profit on Ad Spend over Time report to find your CM1 on a daily basis.
 You can then view trends in daily profits and compare those trends to your ad spend.
 Viewed over a quarter or more, this will also help you determine the right budgets to allocate to balance sales and profits.

 How can you improve your performance on these metrics?